Pakistani teen, Indian activist win Nobel Peace Prize

 FIGHTING CHILD SLAVERY

-In a recent editorial, Satyarthi said that data from non-government organizations indicated that child laborers could number 60 million in India - 6 percent of the total population.
+In a recent editorial, Satyarthi said that data from non-government organisations indicated that child labourers could number 60 million in India - 6 percent of the total population.

-"Children are employed not just because of parental poverty, illiteracy, ignorance, failure of development and education programs, but quite essentially due to the fact that employers benefit immensely from child labor as children come across as the cheapest option, sometimes working even for free," he wrote.
+"Children are employed not just because of parental poverty, illiteracy, ignorance, failure of development and education programmes, but quite essentially due to the fact that employers benefit immensely from child labour as children come across as the cheapest option, sometimes working even for free," he wrote.

 Many commentators say that the omission of Gandhi from the list of laureates is the biggest error in the history of the Prize, first awarded in 1901.